So, I have a website. It’s a bit strange having a dot com after my name, but let’s just move on.

 It wasn’t until moving down here and starting my Where’s Joe Wellington blog that my passion for writing was sparked again.
 I found my first manuscript and edited it for a good year while researching all I could about traditional publishing.
 Then I started to query agents in America.
 And the rejections piled up.
 I’ve since shelved that one until another day, drafted a sequel to it, and wrote a new manuscript.
 This one is the love of my life and I can’t wait to share it with the world.

 Creativity is at the core of my soul: I was in my first play when I was four and racked up a decent resume by the time I was 24; I was a backup singer touring with a local Vermont singer-songwriter with gigs around the state and in NYC; I did some light modeling, a television commercial and co-starred in an independent film many years ago.
-All those opportunities were fulfilling, but nothing as much as getting the stories out of my head and onto paper.
+All those opportunities fulfilling, nothing as much as getting the stories out of my head and onto paper.

 I balanced creativity with serious work.
 My Bachelor’s degree is in psychology and I was only a few credits shy of receiving my Masters in counselling before we moved to New Zealand.
 I’d like to finish that someday, too, but not sure how that would work living down here.
 I’ve worked as an advocate for Sexual Assault Survivors, have supported individuals with developmental disabilities, and as an addictions treatment and assessment counsellor.
-Every person I’ve worked with has enriched my life in some way and I will always advocate awareness on such topics and continue to fight for their rights.
+Every person I’ve worked with has enriched my life in some way and I will always advocate awareness of such topics and continue to fight for their rights.

-I’m a member of Romance Writers of America and Romance Writers of New Zealand, a 2x winner of National Novel Writing Month, was featured in Divine In The Daily, won a short-story contest, and I don’t plan on stopping.
+I’m a member of Romance Writers of New Zealand, a 2x winner of National Novel Writing Month, was featured in Divine In The Daily, and am a contributor for Inside Wellington (links below).

 So, that’s why I have a dot com after my name.
 I want to share our adventure stories of living abroad and open up the vault of stories that lie within so I can share them with you.